 California Ocean Protection Council

-The California Ocean Protection Council (OPC) is a state Council within the California Natural Resources Agency, whose mission is to ensure that California maintains healthy, resilient, and productive ocean and coastal ecosystems for the benefit of current and future generations.
+The California Ocean Protection Council (OPC) is a Cabinet-level body within the California Natural Resources Agency, whose mission is to ensure that California maintains healthy, resilient, and productive ocean and coastal ecosystems for the benefit of current and future generations.
 OPC advances science-based strategies through partnerships, funding, and policy to protect coastal and ocean ecosystems in California, and has a long-standing commitment to address ocean litter through its marine pollution program.
 More information on the OPC is available here: https://opc.ca.gov/about/